gyhzz/PracticeDataEngineering/SQL/Easy_1527_Patients_Wtih_a_condition.md

 OR conditions REGEXP '.* DIAB1.*';

--- Solution 2: Using Like
+-- Solution 2: Using LIKE

 SELECT
     patient_id,